nugehood/nuge_website/content/work.md

 ---

 ## Arts
-It is mostly taken from my Instagram profile [@brflook](https://www.instagram.com/brflook/)
+The preview is down, meanwhile go to my Instagram please, sorry for the inconvenience🙏 [@brflook](https://www.instagram.com/brflook/)
 {{< instagram-advanced username="brflook" >}}

 ---